 If the vehicle is started in a dark garage, the automatic headlamp system comes on immediately.
-If it is light outside when the vehicle leaves the garage, there is a slight delay before the automatic headlamp system changes to the DRL.
+If it is light outside when the vehicle leaves the garage, there is a slight delay before the automatic headlamp system turns off the headlamps.
 During that delay, the instrument cluster may not be as bright as usual.
 Make sure the instrument panel brightness control is in the full bright position.
-See Instrument Panel Illumination Control \$\display\$ 174.
+See Instrument Panel Illumination Control \Rightarrow 166.

-When it is bright enough outside, the headlamps will turn off or may change to Daytime Running Lamps (DRL).
+When it is bright enough outside, the headlamps will turn off.

-The automatic headlamp system turns off when the exterior lamp control is turned to \circlearrowleft or the ignition is off.
+The automatic headlamp system turns off when the exterior lamp control is turned to or the ignition is off.
 For vehicles sold in Canada, this control only works when the transmission is in P (Park).